 Like the corresponding prohibition on federal titles of nobility in Article I, Section 9, Clause 8, the prohibition on state titles of nobility was designed to affirm and protect the republican character of the American government.
 Both provisions were carried forward from Article VI of the Articles of Confederation, which had forbidden “the United States in Congress assembled,” as well as “any of them,” to “grant any title of nobility.”

-The answer may be that the Founders feared that, without adequate precautions, the republican venture might fail. "[W]ho can say," Madison asked in The Federalist No. 43, "what experiments may be produced by the caprice of particular States, by the ambition of enterprising leaders, or by the intrigues and influence of foreign powers?"
+The answer may be that the Founders feared that, without adequate precautions, the republican venture might fail. “[W]ho can say,” Madison asked in The Federalist No. 43, “what experiments may be produced by the caprice of particular States, by the ambition of enterprising leaders, or by the intrigues and influence of foreign powers?”
 Before the French Revolution, republican governments were rare: they existed only in such countries as Holland, Poland, or Venice, and even there only (as Madison argued in The Federalist No. 39) in attenuated or precarious forms.
 The existence of genuinely republican institutions, made possible by the absence of a hereditary aristocracy, was the hallmark of American exceptionalism.
-Conscious of that fact, the Founders sought to ensure, chiefly by the architectural features of the Constitution, but also by such minor clauses as the prohibitions on titles, that the American "political experiment on the capacity of mankind for self-government" would succeed.
+Conscious of that fact, the Founders sought to ensure, chiefly by the architectural features of the Constitution but also by such minor clauses as the prohibitions on titles, that the American political experiment that rested, as Madison said, “on the capacity of mankind for self-government” would succeed.